sstucki/system-f-agda/README.md

-The code in this repository contains an Agda formalization of the Girard-Reynolds polymorphic lambda calculus (System F) extended with iso-recursive types.
+The code in this repository contains an Agda formalization of the Girard-Reynolds polymorphic lambda calculus (System F) extended with general recursion and iso-recursive types.
 The formalization includes two variants of an operational call-by-value semantics (small-step and big-step) with associated type soundness proofs, an equivalence proof of the two semantics, as well as proofs of decidability of type checking and uniqueness of typing derivations.

+The file `src/README.agda` contains a more detailed overview of the formalization.

 Verifying the formalization